Stem Cell Therapy

-To decide if stem cell therapy is right for you, schedule a consultation with Dr. Meadows.
-He would be happy to answer all your questions and address your concerns.
-Call our office in Delray Beach, Florida today: (561) 496-6622.
+To decide if stem cell therapy is right for you, schedule a consultation with one of our doctors.
+They would be happy to answer all your questions and address your concerns.
+Call our office in Delray Beach, Florida today at (561) 496-6622.

-And if you do require eventually need joint replacement surgery, or the nature of your tendon or ligament injury requires orthopedic surgery, stem cell therapy can help accelerate the healing process after surgery.
+And if you do eventually need joint replacement surgery or the nature of your tendon or ligament injury requires orthopedic surgery, stem cell therapy can help accelerate the healing process after surgery.

 However, you may not be a good candidate for stem cell therapy if: